What Is a Chicken Tender?

 The sauce will keep in the fridge for up to a week.

-3 Heat oven to 500°F. Line a roasting pan with foil.
-Brush the top of the foil with vegetable oil to help prevent sticking, or use a Silpat sheet.
+Mix together the breadcrumbs, Italian seasoning, and salt in a shallow bowl.
 One by one, remove the chicken tenders from the buttermilk and place in the bowl with breadcrumbs, coating them on all sides with the breadcrumbs.

-Serve with a bowl of the sauce for dipping.
+Serve with a bowl of the sauce for dipping

 |Nutrition Facts (per serving)|